jjloomis/wordpress-basics/adding-content-with-the-visual-editor.md

 4. Highlight text in the Visual editor and apply formatting using the formatting tools.
 5. When finished, click Publish or Update.

-More information on the tools in the Visual editor can be found on [WordPress.org](https://make.wordpress.org/support/user-manual/content/editors/visual-editor/).